 Before we get into the journaling...

-Do you know why the work of an entrepreneur is so hard?
+Do you know why the work of building a business is so hard?

 We're creating something that, at one time, existed nowhere but in our hearts and minds.

-This may sound blasphemous—it did to my heart when the thought first arose—but being an entrepreneur is almost like being the god of our own universes.
+This may sound blasphemous—it did to my heart when the thought first arose—but creating and running a business is almost like being the god of our own universes.

 Just as, in the beginning, God said, "Let there be light," we, as creators of our own universes (and imitators of the original Originator) said, "Let there be [enter your business name here]."